dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2806: Alliances based on enmity are complex and risky.
+### T2806: Consider long-term benefits and risks of forming alliances based on common enemies.

 |Support|
 |---|